Booking for this tour has now closed – to receive updates on dates for next year’s tour sign up to our Newsletter

 Monte Lauro and surrounding area.

 The morning today will be devoted to exploring the expansive, boulder-scattered fields and light woodlands on the summit and upper flanks of Monte Lauro.
 Our principal target is the orchid that owes its name to Monte Lauro, the type locality for the species - Ophrys laurensis, a subtly distinctive fusca-type.
+We will certainly see many other Ophrys here too, with a good variety of the fusca-types present for comparative purposes.
 We'll see many Anacamptis longicornu here in various colour iterations from white to deepest purple, and will look for scarcer delights too - candy pink and yellow Ophrys grandiflora ought to be fairly numerous, but we'll be looking for yellow Orchis too - Orchis provincialis and, much scarcer, Orchis pauciflora.
-In the afternoon a short drive will take us to a lower elevation where we can wander a hillside renowned amongst orchid-hunters for its richness and species diversity - Ophrys archimedia, O. numida, O. flammeola, O. explanata, O. calocaerina, O.gackiae, O. lupercalis, and O. panormitana have all been recorded here.

 • DAY 5